Basilica of Notre-Dame de Fourvière: Design and construction

 The design of the basilica, by Pierre Bossan, draws from both Romanesque and Byzantine architecture, two non-Gothic models that were unusual choices at the time.
 It has four main towers, and a bell tower topped with a gilded statue of the Virgin Mary.
 It features mosaics, stained glass, and a crypt of Saint Joseph.

 Fourvière actually contains two churches, one on top of the other.
 The upper sanctuary is very ornate, while the lower is a much simpler design.
 Work on the triumphant basilica was begun in 1872 and finished in 1884.
 Finishing touches in the interior were not completed until as late as 1964.

 Bossan's first sketches for the basilica seem to date from 1846.
 At the time he was in Palermo.
 Palermo is home to the Monreale Cathedral, The Palatine Chapel in the Norman Palace, and many other Hauteville Dynasty sponsored works featuring Byzantine Mosaics similar to the gold-leaf style in the cathedral.

 The basilica has acquired the local nickname of "the upside-down elephant", because the building looks like the body of an elephant and the four towers look like its legs.

 Basilica choir

 Les Petits Chanteurs de Saint-Marc, The Children's Choir of Saint Mark, is the official choir of the Basilica of Notre-Dame de Fourvière.

 This choir became well-known following the release of the 2004 film Les Choristes.
 The choir's director (chef de chœur) is Nicolas Porte.

 Radio antennas

-Since 1982 the tower has housed the antennas of Radio Fourvière, the predecessor of Radios chrétiennes francophones.
+Since 1982, the site has hosted the antennas for Radio Fourvière — now known as Radio Chrétienne Francophone.
+The basilica also houses other FM transmitters.
+The antennas are located at the top of the two front crosses.
+The following radio programmes are broadcast: